CLOCKSS: Governance and Organization

-The overall goals and direction of the CLOCKSS Archive is set by the Board of Directors.
+The overall goals and direction of the CLOCKSS Archive are set by the Board of Directors.
 There are 24 board positions – 12 each for libraries and publishers.
 The libraries are also the host of the archive nodes and have permanent representation on the board.
-The publishers are to be rotated on a regular basis.
+The publishers may be rotated on a regular basis.

 The Co-Chairs of the Board are chosen from the full board and there is one representative each from the publisher and library groups.
-The current plan is to have two year terms with an option for one additional term on the publisher side.
 Currently, the library co-chair is filled by Stanford University, because of their key role in handling the personnel issues, being the site of the LOCKSS Program, and the home of multiple ingest boxes for preservation.
 The Co-Chairs and the Executive Director have regular calls or exchange update reports 9-10 times per year.

 The Executive Committee (EC) includes the Co-Chair (Library), the Co-Chair (Publisher), the Treasurer, the Secretary and up to three at-large positions.
 The EC offers overall guidance and approval for certain actions as brought forth by the Executive Director.
 The EC meets seven to fifteen days in advance of the Board Meeting to review the agendas and ask for any clarifications of documents prepared by the Executive Director.

 The Audit Committee is charged with reviewing financial report, advising on issues related to the accounting, and oversight on the investments made by the Executive Director.